AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/intro.rst

 .. _editCalculatorTextIntroImg:
 .. figure:: intro.png
+  :width: 100%
   :alt: an example of the edit calculator text page
   :align: center

   An example of the edit calculator text page.

 It explains each section of the edit text page in detail: